 In September 2021, world leading trail runner Lucy Barthomolew will be leading a pioneering trail running camp on the shores of a high altitude lake in Afghanistan.
 Discover a fascinating region while learning what it takes to be an elite endurance athlete.

-The total price for the trip is $3990 (plus a single supplement if you wish).
-You will be required to pay a $650 deposit to secure a place on the trip.
+The total price for the trip is $3990 (plus a single supplement if your wish).
+We interview all those that apply to join the trip.
+Once selected, participants will be required to pay a $650 deposit to secure their place on the trip.

 To express your interest and for further information, please contact us at: email@example.com, or book a consultation with us by clicking on the button above.

 This trip offers an exciting opportunity to discover a truly stunning, rarely visited part of the world, whilst learning first-hand from one of the world's leading trail runners.

 A few days spent exploring the beautiful and historic valleys of Bamiyan before heading deep into the mountains and the dazzling blue lakes of Band-e Amir for 3 days of trail running with Lucy Bartholomew.

 The safe and peaceful region of Bamiyan, in central Afghanistan.

 We will be running a 10 day trip in September 2021

 Contact us for further information on precise dates.